Singapore Badminton Stadium: Thomas Cup

+In 1955, the stadium finally hosted the Thomas Cup which the Malayan team succeeded in defending their champion title again.

+In 1958, the stadium hosted the Thomas Cup again.

 Political events

 In June 1959, a crowd of nearly 7,000 workers from 63 trade unions gathered at the Singapore Badminton Stadium to celebrate the advent of the new government after the general election, which was won by the People's Action Party.